Tag: Toni Sailer Summer Ski Camp

 We don’t know when exactly the first freestyle skiing competition was held on Whistler Mountain but by the spring of 1971 there was enough demand that Garibaldi Lifts Ltd. hosted the first annual Aerial Ski Acrobatic Championship and Hot Shot Contest.
 In 1973 freestyle skiing became part of the Toni Sailer Summer Ski Camp programming under the direction of Wong, Askevold and Wilkie, providing more formal training for skiers interested in the growing sport and “teaching youngsters to ski the ‘Wong Way’.”

-Three well-known hot dog skiers show off their style in 1973 at the Tony Sailer Summer Ski Camp.
+Three well-known hot dog skiers show off their style in 1973 at the Toni Sailer Summer Ski Camp.
 Left to right: George Askevold, Wayne Wong and Floyd Wilkie.
-Whistler Mountain Ski Corporation Collection.
+Murphy Collection

 In the spring of 1974, Whistler Mountain expanded its freestyle offerings with a spring Freestyle Skiing Camp for “youngsters who can ski parallel, but who want to master some of the popular new maneuvers of freestyle under competent coaching.”
 According to Garibaldi’s Whistler News, the “newest tricks” such as skiing sideways, backwards or upside down were becoming more common on Whistler, but were also risky, especially without training or instruction.
 They decided to provide an opportunity to explore techniques and tricks under the tutelage of Michel Daigle, Tetsuo Fuji, and Bob Dufour.